-Morning sickness often begins 4 - 6 weeks after conception and may continue until the fourth month of pregnancy.
+Morning sickness often begins 4 to 6 weeks after conception and may continue until the 4th month of pregnancy.
 Some women have morning sickness during their entire pregnancy.
 This happens most often for women who are carrying more than 1 baby.

 It is called morning sickness because the symptoms are more likely to occur early in the day, but they can occur at any time.
 For some women, morning sickness lasts all day.

 The exact cause of morning sickness is not known.

 - Most experts think changes in the woman's hormone levels during pregnancy cause it.

 - Other factors that can make the nausea worse include a pregnant woman's enhanced sense of smell and gastric reflux.

 Morning sickness that is not severe does not hurt your baby in any way.
 In fact: